AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 ### Registry Analysis

 The Windows Registry contains information about the system's configuration and users.
-Here are top tools for analyzing the Windows Registry:
+Here are top tools for analyzing the Windows Registry :

  ```RegRipper```